Operation München

 The offensive started on 2 July, with Romanian forces striking north.
-On 5 July, Chernivtsi, the capital of Northern Bukovina, was seized by the 3rd and 23rd Vânători de Munte Battalions.
+On 5 July, Cernăuți, the capital of Northern Bukovina, was seized by the 3rd and 23rd Vânători de Munte Battalions.
 On 16 July, Chișinău, the Bessarabian capital, was seized after heavy fighting by Romanian forces spearheaded by the 1st Romanian Armored Division (Divizia 1 Blindată), equipped mainly with 126 R-2 light tanks.
 By 26 July, the entire region was under Romanian-German control.
 On 17 August, Bessarabia and Northern Bukovina were formally re-integrated into the Romanian state.